-- they receive a qualifying benefit; - they are registered blind; - they are a boarder or sub-tenant (but not a close relative); - they make separate payments to the landlord.
+- they receive a qualifying benefit;38 - they are registered blind; - they are a boarder or sub-tenant (but not a close relative); - they make separate payments to the landlord.

-The severe disability premium is not paid if someone is receiving Carer's Allowance, or the carer's element of Universal Credit, for looking after the applicant.
+The severe disability premium is not paid if someone is receiving Carer's Allowance, a Carer Support Payment, or the carer's element of Universal Credit, for looking after the applicant.